KarLokHello/demo-repo/README.md

 Demo

-Welcome to Git and GitHub Workshop!
+Welcome to Git and GitHub Workshop.
+We have learned to create a repositories